Dhanithya-Beligolla/event-reservation-management-system/README.md

 ## Customer Functionality

 ### 1. Register as Customer
-Navigate to `register.html` to register as a customer.
+Navigate to `registerpage.php` to register as a customer.

 ### 2. Login as Customer
-Navigate to `login.html` and log in with your customer credentials.
+Navigate to `login-page.php` and log in with your customer credentials.

 ### 3. Book Events
 - View available events and click **Book Now** to book an event.